andela-technology/qualified-docs/content/reference/features/challenges/code/language-generator.md

            values: [p, i, z, z, a]
 ```

-In this case we're inputting a `String` "pizza" and expecting that the output will split the string into an array of five `String` values `['p','i','z','z','a']`.
+In this case we're inputting a `String` with the value "pizza" and expecting that the `splitter` function will split the string into an array of five `String` values `['p','i','z','z','a']`.

 ## Supported Types

-Here is a list of all supported types:
+Here is a list of types supported by the language generator:

-- String
+- `String`
-- Boolean
+- `Boolean`
-- Integer
+- `Integer`
-- Array&lt;String>
+- `Array<String>`
-- Array&lt;Boolean>
+- `Array<Boolean>`
-- Array&lt;Integer>
+- `Array<Integer>`
-- Array&lt;Array&lt;String>>
+- `Array<Array<String>>`
-- Array&lt;Array&lt;Boolean>>
+- `Array<Array<Boolean>>`
-- Array&lt;Array&lt;Integer>>
+- `Array<Array<Integer>>`

 ## Syntax Definition

-On the main level of the configuration four key mappings are required, one is optional.
+On the top level of the configuration there are four required key mappings and one optional key.

-- `entry_point` (required) - Lets the language generator know what to name the main function or method that will be tested.
+- `entry_point` _(required)_ - The name of the function or method that will be tested.
+Your candidate will be coding this function.
-- `return_type` (required) - The type of object that will be returned from the main entry point method.
+- `return_type` _(required)_ - The type of object that will be returned from the entry point method.
-- `parameters` (required) - A list of parameters that will passed into the main entry point method.
+- `parameters` _(required)_ - A list of parameters that will passed as arguments to the entry point method.
-- `test_cases` (required) - A set of test cases that will be used to test the main entry point method with inputs and expected outputs.
+- `test_cases` _(required)_ - A set of test cases that will be used to test the entry point method.
+Each case has inputs and expected outputs.
 These test cases are hidden from the candidate and will determine their final score.
+By default, the candidate can see the output from these test cases.
-- `example_test_cases` (optional) - Similar to the `test_cases` except these will be viewable and modifiable by the candidate.
+- `example_test_cases` _(optional)_ - Similar to `test_cases` except that example tests are viewable and modifiable by the candidate.
 They are not used in the calculation of their final score.

 ### Parameters

-The `parameters` are a list specified in the YAML configuration of the parameters to be passed to the main method.
-A case where we have two parameters will look something like this:
+`parameters` is a list specified in the YAML configuration describing the parameters to be passed to the solution method under test.
+For example, a function that accepts two parameters might be represented by:

 ```
 parameters: